Sumanttiwari732/Biomedproject/Readme.md

 ## 10. Quick Start: Run Inference Using Trained Models

-Use this workflow if you want to reproduce prediction, Dice score evaluation, and residual batch-effect analysis using the trained LOCO model weights.
+Use this workflow if trained LOCO model weights are already available.

 ### Step 1: Extract the HECKTOR dataset